ELIXIR-IIB-training/website/_posts/2017-09-27-train-the-trainer-salerno.md

 ### Target Audience
 Whoever is interested in becoming a teacher or a better one.
-If you have questions like:
+If you have questions like the following ones, this course may be very helpful to you.

 * How learning works?
 * How can I use learning principles to improve my teaching?
 * How can I make my teaching more engaging and effective?